 Managing Partner: Jim Swanson.
 General Manager: Brad Norris-Jones.

-Assistant Coaches: Mike Spears, Jason Leone, Troy Birtwistle.
+Assistant Coaches: Ian Sanderson, Jason Leone, Troy Birtwistle, Todd Haney.

 Ballpark: Royal Athletic Park